raspberrypilearning/kabaddi/en/step_5.md

 ## Tagging and being caught

-Make the tagging and scoring work, and add the Kabaddi timer.
+Make the tagging and scoring work.

 ### Tagging opponents